0-Gixty-0/Grupp-11-OOPP/README.md

 #### User Interaction
 This change has to do with the functionality of entities such as the player that the code will use to enact player commands

+---

+### US-85: Remove unused fields in Ship and AMoveablyBody
+Date of completion: 4/12/2023
+Completed by: William Norland

+As a developer i want to remvoe unused fields in classes to improve readability

+#### What
+This user story is about removing unused fields in classes Ship and AMoveablyBody

+#### How
+Removing fields from classes, removing associated unused methods, removing tests for these methods.

+#### Why
+Removing unused fields makes the code more readable because

+For anyone new working on a project, they not only have to understand the working code, they have to understand unused material also.
+This is wasted time and creates confusion.

+There is a danger that at some time, someone will make a change which inadvertently involve the 'dormant' code and can introduce bugs.

+The maintenance of any code is an administrative burden.
+By preserving old redundant code that burden is increased.
+For example, merging changes in the main branch becomes harder because there is more code to work through and more possibility to make a mistake.

+What happens over time is that more and more old unused code is added to the codebase.
+This increases the confusion, potential misunderstanding and administrative overhead.

+The chances that the unused code will ever be used again is very unlikely.
+With time that possibility of re-use diminishes.
+If code is to be removed and is considered important enough then the code can be branched off and documented.

+Any personal feelings that a coder may have about code they may have worked hard on are understandable.
+But part of being professional requires that those thoughts have to be put to one side for the better good.
+Time stands for no-one and there is no place for preserving historical code in a working codebase.

+#### User Interaction
+This US makes lives easier for future developers but the interaction with a non-developer user is very limited